-When one thinks of an electric interurban railway, one usually thinks of the Chicago South Shore and South Bend Railroad (South Shore Line), generally regarded as "America's Last Interurban".
-One also thinks of the Chicago North Shore and Milwaukee Railroad (North Shore Line), and the Chicago Aurora and Elgin Railroad, two lines which unfortunately became victims of post World War II expressway construction.
+When one thinks of an electric interurban railway, one usually thinks of the Chicago South Shore & South Bend Railroad (South Shore Line), generally regarded as "America's Last Interurban".
+One also thinks of the Chicago North Shore & Milwaukee Railroad (North Shore Line), and the Chicago Aurora & Elgin Railroad, two lines which unfortunately became victims of post World War II expressway construction.

 Comparing electric interurban railways and "steam railroads".
 The three major interurbans entering Chicago were not typical interurban lines, enabling them to survive well beyond the 1930's, when most interurban lines were abandoned.